 All inventories are valued at cost using the first-in/first-out (FIFO) method.
-Inventories of donated commodities are stated at fair market value.
+Inventories of donated commodities are stated at fair value.
 Inventories of governmental funds are recorded as expenditures when consumed rather than when purchased.

 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both government-wide and fund financial statements.
+The cost of prepaid items is recorded as expenditures when consumed rather than when purchased.